 e) proof of English-language competency, if appropriate

 The application deadline is June 1 of the year before the program begins.
-Applicants are responsible for ensuring all documentation has been received by the Department of Dental Clinical Sciences by the deadline.
-Applicants being considered for admission will be required to attend an assessment interview at Dalhousie.
+Applicants are responsible for ensuring that all documentation has been received by the Faculty of Dentistry by the deadline.
+Applicants who are being considered for admission will be required to attend an assessment interview at Dalhousie.

 The Faculty of Dentistry will contact applicants on the following important dates: